manwar/theweeklychallenge/content/blog/perl-weekly-challenge-153.md

 You are given an integer, `$n`.

-Write a script to figure out if the given integer is factorian.
+Write a script to figure out if the given integer is factorion.

 > A factorion is a natural number that equals the sum of the factorials of its digits.